 Did the Noachian flood story originate in the Black Seas event?

 As noted above, conservative Christians generally believe that God prevented

-the authors of Genesis from making any errors in their writing.
+the authors of Genesis from making errors.
 They believe that the Noachian flood

-not exist, since they believe that the world was created circa 4004 BCE.
+not exist, since they believe that God created the world and the rest of the universe circa 4004 BCE.

 Many mainline Christians, liberal/progressive Christians, secularists and others are open

 to the theory that the Genesis flood story was not based on an actual,

 Archaeologists have found two truly ancient versions of the